Nando218/NeoArcade/README.md

 - More tests coming soon...

+---

-## 🚧 Coming soon:
+## 🚧 Coming Soon

-🕹️ New games: Pong, Pac-Man, Arkanoid, and Connect 4
+🕹️ New games:  Pac-Man, Arkanoid

 🎵 Music and sound effects

-✨ Animations and visual improvements